belthor777/Machine-Learning/PH207x/excercises/Lesson10/Matching and Effect Modification.md

 Odd Ratio is less than 3.0.
 It's under estimating the true effect.
 That's the implications of matching in this case by sex which is a strong correlate of your exposure.

+#### Conclusion ####
+* Matching by sex alone did not avoid confounding
+* adjusted analysis is still required
+* Problem: two reasons for high prevalence of male sex among cases
+	- Sex is a risk factor
+	- Exposure a risk factor and sex associated with exposure